 Any flooding is likely to lead to mould.
 If it is growing rapidly, the evidence will be visible in months – but it can take years to form and to be noticed.

 ‘The common places for mould to grow in houses is wallpaper, flooring, behind wall tiles and on window frames,’ explains Professor Richardson.
+Hence, if you check here, you will understand from experts that these corners need to be cleaned/ replaced regularly.

 He adds: ‘It can form in any poorly ventilated house, no matter how grand or ordinary, but it’s especially likely where there is moisture leaking.’
 For carpet, people can hire carpet cleaning services that are close by to them!